What You'll Learn

 What Is Docker?
 (30-Second Primer)

-If you’re new to Docker, here’s the quick version: Docker lets you run applications in containers — isolated environments that bundle everything an app needs to run.
-Think of it like a lightweight virtual machine.
+If you’re new to Docker: it lets you run applications in containers, isolated environments that bundle everything an app needs.
+Think lightweight virtual machine.

 Prerequisites